-Since the publication of the DAO report ("Report of Investigation Pursuant to Section 21(a) of the Securities Exchange Act of 1934: The DAO" (Release No. 81207)) last summer, the U.S. Securities and Exchange Commission (SEC) has been flexing its muscle to ensure that the securities regulations of the United States will not be flouted by ICOs (Initial Coin Offerings).
+Since the publication of the DAO report ("Report of Investigation Pursuant to Section 21(a) of the Securities Exchange Act of 1934: The DAO" (Release No. 81207)) last summer, the U.S. Securities and Exchange Commission (SEC) has been flexing its muscles to ensure that the securities regulations of the United States will not be flouted by ICOs (Initial Coin Offerings).

 With the increasing activism of the SEC in the ICO sphere, clarifying its geographical outreach has become important.
 Reg S read in conjunction with the 1998 Interpretation, however, begs a number of questions as to how they are to be applied to ICOs.
 I have noted some such questions in the attached document here.